AzureIoTGBB/iot-edge-offline-dashboarding/readme.md

 * [Node-RED](https://nodered.org/) is an open-source flow programming tool utilized to easily integrate and route messages from edge devices to InfluxDB.
 * [InfluxDB](https://www.influxdata.com/) is an open-source, time series database for storing device telemetry.
 * Lastly, [Grafana](https://grafana.com/) is an open-source analytics and dashboarding tool for visualizing device telemetry.

+This architecture and its components are intended to be general purpose and apply across several industries and use cases by simply switching out the data sources and dashboards.
+However, by far the customer segment where this need comes up the most often is manufacturing.
+Therefore, the sample implementation below focuses on that use case.

 ### Reasons for selecting this architecture